 The 2018 Farm Bill authorized alternative documentation for heirs’ property operators to establish a farm number.
 A farm number is required to be eligible for many different USDA programs, including lending, disaster relief programs, and participation in county committees.

-Learn more in this “Ask the Expert” interview with Farm Service Agency’s J. Latrice Hill.
+Learn more about heirs’ property in this “Ask the Expert” interview with Farm Service Agency’s J. Latrice Hill.

 Operators on heirs’ property who cannot provide owner verification, or a lease agreement, may provide alternative documents to substantiate they are in general control of the farming operation.